University Hospitals Cochlear Implant Program Offers Hope and Help for Treating Deafness

 Minimally Invasive Surgical Techniques

-Our innovative team of specialists pioneered a minimally invasive surgical technique for cochlear implantation.
+Our team of specialists pioneered a minimally invasive surgical technique for cochlear implantation.
 The cochlear implant procedure takes just two hours, sometimes less, and can usually be done on an outpatient basis.
 Traditional implantation surgery can take up to four hours and is more prone to complications.

 Success with cochlear implants depends on making the best decisions before, during and after surgery.
 At the Audiology & Cochlear Implant Center, this involves: